 Choice is the wonderful, but it is also the problematic as there are so many different mortgage providers offering hundreds of products, which can make identifying the most appropriate mortgage extremely difficult.

 The knowledge and contacts of a mortgage broker, such as One Stop Finance, can be the difference between getting the right mortgage or being unable to obtain a mortgage.
-As part of the Intrinsic network, we have access to exclusive products which aren’t available on the high street, which can make a real difference.
+As part of the Quilter network, we have access to exclusive products which aren’t available on the high street, which can make a real difference.

 It is important for people who are coming towards the end of their initial mortgage term and facing the prospect of reverting to a higher variable rate to be guided correctly.